farhanjln/Projects/Absenteeism_Project/Readme.md

-## This is the projects where the company needs to predict the absence of the employee and visualize the result of the project.
+## Use the module ahead on the new_metadata folder